PayHereLK/payhere-mobilesdk-flutter/README.md

 If you are still experiencing issues, make sure you have followed the new "2.
 Android Pre-requisites" section with updated instructions for SDK versions 1.0.2 and above.

-#### Does this package support Flutter Null Safety?

-Yes!
-Version `1.0.3` and up opts into Flutter Null Safety.

-If you are creating a new Flutter project, you will experience no issues.
-If you have project that you are planning to upgrade to Flutter 2 / migrate to Flutter Null Safety, there are no changes to be done in code other than increasing the PayHere Flutter SDK version to `^1.0.3`.

-#### I am not using Flutter Null Safety, which version should I use?

-The last SDK version prior to upgrading to Flutter Null Safety is version `1.0.2`.
-The rest of the instructions and documentation would still apply as is.

 #### I have a different question.
 Where should I raise my issues? ####

 1. You can raise issues directly at the [Issues section](https://github.com/PayHereDevs/payhere-mobilesdk-flutter/issues) for the SDK's GitHub page.
 2. You can contact a PayHere Developer for technical support by mailing your issue and relevant code/screenshots to [techsupport@payhere.lk](mailto:techsupport@payhere.lk)

+#### Does this package support Flutter Null Safety?

+Yes!
+Version 1.0.3 and up opts into Flutter Null Safety.

+If you are creating a new Flutter project, you will experience no issues.
+If you have project that you are planning to upgrade to Flutter 2 / migrate to Flutter Null Safety, there are no changes to be done in code other than increasing the PayHere Flutter SDK version to ^1.0.3.